holkeri/holkeri.github.io/_posts/2025-04-26-living-without-a-smartphone.md

 Spontaneity was my other concern.
 I have to make more preparations now that I can’t just leave home and _then_ check where I am going and how to get there.
 It’s certainly harder to arrange things on the fly without a smartphone, but sometimes it’s a relief.
 I just try to have a bit more slack in my plans and enjoy the moment.
 When I don’t have all the information available at all times, it’s easier to settle for something next to me instead of trying to find the perfect place or activity.
 And I can always call and ask someone.

-Naturally, changing my phone didn’t fix all my problems.
+Naturally, switching phones didn’t fix all my problems.
 I now use my laptop more, sometimes aimlessly browsing the web or watching YouTube videos.
 The good thing is that I can leave my computer at home and go for a walk or to the library while staying reachable.
 Sometimes, I still take out my phone and play Snake.
 It’s not a great game, but I’m getting quite good at it.

 Would I recommend everyone to shelve their smartphones?
 [Jenny Odell, an American writer, points out]({% link _posts/2021-03-30-how-to-do-nothing.md %}) that any kind of refusal (from the attention economy or otherwise) requires a degree of latitude not everyone might have.
 Maybe your livelihood depends on it, or the accessibility features are essential to you.
-If you don’t see any fundamental obstacles, why not give it a go?
+But if you don’t see any fundamental obstacles, why not give it a go?
 Just don't feel bad if it doesn’t work for you.

 Will I stick to this for the rest of my life?
 I don’t know.
 I like to do experiments and see where they lead.
 I suppose there’s no need for me to commit to anything forever.
 But for now, frankly, I have no desire to go back.